hencho108/zettl/README.md

 ```
 This will create a new note named "xzy-project" in the "meetings" folder of the current active notebook.

-**Careful**: If you end <notepath> on a `/`, zettl will assume that the last part of <notepath> is a folder instead of the name of the note.
+**Careful**: If you end <notepath> on a `/`, Zettl will assume that the last part of <notepath> is a folder instead of the name of the note.
 Hence,
 ```bash
 z new meetings/xyz-project/
 ```
-will create a new note in the "meetings/xyz-project" folder named according to $DEFAULT_NOTE_NAME_FORMAT (date of today by default".
+will create a new note in the "meetings/xyz-project" folder named according to `$DEFAULT_NOTE_NAME_FORMAT` (date of today by default".

 #### Output
 The function will create a new note with the default format if the file at the specified <notepath> does not exist.
 If the file exists, the function will not make any changes to it.
-After the file has been created or checked, the function will open the file in the text editor specified by the $Z_EDITOR environment variable.
+After the file has been created or checked, the function will open the file in the text editor specified by the `$Z_EDITOR` environment variable.

 #### Environment variables
 The following environment variables can be set to configure the behavior of the command:
 - DEFAULT_NOTE_NAME_FORMAT: The default format to use for the note name if none is specified in the filepath.
 - INSERT_NOTE_CREATED_HEADER: If set to 1, the function will insert a header with the current date and time to the newly created note.
 - NOTE_NAME_AS_TITLE: If set to 1, the function will use the note name as the title in markdown format.
-- NOTE_CREATED_HEADER: The header text to insert into a newly created note if $INSERT_NOTE_CREATED_HEADER is set to 1.
+- NOTE_CREATED_HEADER: The header text to insert into a newly created note if `$INSERT_NOTE_CREATED_HEADER` is set to 1.
 - NOTES_DIR: The root directory for all notebooks and notes.

 ### Append note